werf/werf/docs/pages/reference/registry/cleaning.md

 dapp dimg mrproper [--all] [--improper-cache-version-stages] [--improper-dev-mode-cache]
 ```

-* `--all` — dapp deletes stages cache with all of images and containers ever dapp created in local storage.
+* `--improper-cache-version-stages` — delete stages cache, images, and containers created by versions of dapp older than current.
-* `--improper-cache-version-stages` — like the `--all` parameter, but dapp deletes stages cache, images, and containers created by versions of dapp older than current;
+* `--improper-dev-mode-cache` — delete stages cache, images and container created in developer mode (`--dev` option).
-* `--improper-dev-mode-cache` — dapp deletes cache, images and container created in developer mode (`--dev` option).
+* `--all` — delete stages cache with all of images and containers ever dapp created in local storage.
+This option superseedes any other options specified.
+That means images targeted by options `--improper-cache-version-stages` and `--improper-dev-mode-cache` will also be deleted.

 ## Examples